 On every one of my listings I provide complementary pre-list home inspections.
 Complementary as in I pay for it.
 You don't have to fix every item that comes up, but you can pick and choose the major items that may be rather easy to fix.
 You are likely going to have to fix these items before closing so why not fix it cheaply and on your schedule rather than crammed into that last couple weeks before closing when you have enough on your plate with that upcoming move.

 Selling a home for the highest amount possible in the least amount of time requires more than access to the MLS.
 Experience matters.
 I would love to hear from you.
-Give me a call at 801-712-9748 or SCHEDULE A CALL.
+Call or text me at 801-712-9748 or SCHEDULE A CALL.